A Market-Driven Answer to the Need for Diverse Books

 In a survey of more than 2,000 educators from First Book schools and programs, 90 percent of respondents agreed that the children in their programs would be more enthusiastic readers if they had access to books with characters, stories and images that reflect their lives and their neighborhoods.

-Through The Stories for All Project, First Book is solving this problem by dramatically expanding the market for diversity in children’s literature.
+Through The Stories for All Project, First Book is providing that solution.

 - In March of 2013, we purchased $1 million worth of titles featuring a diverse array of characters from a wide spectrum of authors, all of which are available to the schools and programs we serve through the First Book Marketplace.